thecodingvivek/Amrita_map/README.md

 - `Rotate` by using 3 fingers
 - The Red Needle of the Compass always points towards north of the map
 - When you rotate the map, the direction arrow rotates automatically to adapt to the new changes.
+> Rotate Functionality is only supported in touch screen displays as of now, and not yet supported in laptop trackpads.

 ## Map Toolbar
 <div align="center">